 Subsidized vs. unsubsidized loans

 Both Direct Subsidized and Direct Unsubsidized Loans are part of the federal Direct Loan Program.
-When you submit the Free Application for Federal Student Aid (FAFSA), your school sends you a financial aid letter that explains what you qualify for and how much you can borrow.
+When you submit the Free Application for Federal Student Aid (FAFSA), your school sends you a financial aid award letter that explains what you qualify for and how much you can borrow.

 Here’s how subsidized and unsubsidized student loans work:

-|Who pays interest costs?||The borrower pays all interest costs||The Department of Education pays interest while the student is enrolled in school, during the six-month post-graduation grace period and during deferment.
-The borrower pays the interest during regular repayment periods.|
+|Who pays interest costs?||The borrower||The U.S. Department of Education while the student is enrolled, during grace periods and during deferment.
+The borrower during repayment and forbearances.|

-|What’s the lifetime maximum limit?||Dependent undergraduate students: $31,000
+|What’s the aggregate maximum limit?||Dependent undergraduate students: $31,000

 Independent undergraduate students: $57,500